guido57/EBAZ4205_SDR_HDMI_PS2/README.md

 * supply a 64 MHz clock to the AD9226 board
 * receive the 12 bits samples from the AD9226
 * receive commands from the Linux TCP_server program to:
-  * capture a frame of samples (16384 samples at a time)
+  * capture a frame of samples (2048 samples at a time)
-  * capture a continuos stream of sampled data via DMA
   * switch between the ADC input and a local RF test generator
   * change the local RF test generator frequency in the range 100 KHz - 30 MHz

 ## Vitis

-This is the Xilinx Vitis 2021.2 project that let's you to build a C++ app running on the Zynq7010 PS to:
+This is the Xilinx Vitis 2022.2 project that let's you to build a C++ app running on the Zynq7010 PS to:
 * create a TCP server to send data/receive command to/from the SpectrumPy app
 * "send commands"/"receive data" to/from the Zynq7010 PL